-Roman laughed again, the sound bright and youthful, and even though his mind’s haze, Gareth envied Roman.
+Roman laughed again, the sound bright and youthful.
+Even though his mind’s haze, Gareth envied Roman.
 “No, you’re not.
 One of those encounters the memory exaggerates, I suppose.
 Must have been the bald head.”

 When Gareth kept pouting, Roman said, “Gareth, you’re not old, I swear.
 Please, though, walk faster.
 The medicine is taking effect.”